 In both cases, this type of cooperation further enhances cross-level linguistic interactions that can strengthen ties within the larger UChicago Arabic speaking community.
 We have developed a burgeoning student interest group in the campus community, and we have facilitated cultural connections between graduate students, undergraduate students, and Arabic speakers on campus in general.We are thrilled at the direction Majalla has taken on campus, and we can’t wait for the next chapters in our short, ambitious career to unfold.

-Tala Azzam is a first-year student at the college with a potential major in biochemistry.
+Tala Azzam is a second-year student at the college with a potential major in biochemistry.
 She is the content editor of Majalla.
 Born and raised in Lebanon, she is a native Arabic speaker and joined Majalla in order to help support the growth of Arabic language on campus.
 She is also involved in Peer Health Exchange and is on the Crew team.